Mara Jeffress, Ph.D.

 * Published first-author paper in peer-reviewed journal and invited to write review article.

-* Promoted to postdoctoral researcher on successful completion of Ph.D.
+* Promoted to postdoctoral researcher on successful completeion of Ph.D.

 * Developed HIV clinical diagnostics assay as part of a small research team.